 Leadership Coach and Mentor

-A Radiation Therapist by background, Meg began her career as an educator at RMIT University in Melbourne before moving into strategic oversight of the Cancer Information and Support Service at Cancer Council Victoria.
-During this time, Meg championed the Victorian Cancer Clinicians Communication Program, and convened the inaugural Teaching Communication in Healthcare Conference and Education Program in partnership with International Association for Communication in Healthcare (EACH) and the Victorian Department of Health.
-Meg has been instrumental in building communication skills programs for health professionals and non-clinical staff across Australia.
-Having personally trained more than 3000 healthcare professionals and staff in over 100 experiential healthcare communication skills programs, Meg is established as one of Australia’s leading academic experts in healthcare communication.
-Meg has also been instrumental in training many new members of the Australian healthcare communication teaching community through train-the-trainer programs.
-Further to this, Meg works with emerging leaders in individual and group coaching sessions to elevate their practice using evidence-based communication skills.
-Meg is a member of the International Association for Communication in Healthcare (EACH) and is the Australian representative on the teaching subcommittee (tEACH) for this group.
-Meg is a member of the International Coaching Federation.
-Since 2019, Meg has worked closely with Professor Peter Martin in leading the Centre.
+A Radiation Therapist by background, Meg began as an educator at RMIT University before moving into strategic oversight at Cancer Council Victoria.
+During this time, Meg championed the Victorian Cancer Clinicians Communication Program (also known as Effective Cancer Communication), and convened the inaugural Teaching Communication in Healthcare Conference and Education Program.
+Since 2019, Meg has jointly led the OCPH with Professor Peter Martin.
+Meg’s impact has been nation wide, building communication skills programs across Australia and personally training more than 3000 healthcare professionals and staff.
+Acknowledged as one of Australia’s leading academic experts in healthcare communication, Meg has led the training of many new members of the Australian healthcare communication teaching community.
+A member of the International Coaching Federation, Meg has also been the Australian representative on the teaching subcommittee of the International Association for Communication in Healthcare (EACH).
 Meg is the co-creator of Your Thoughts Matter and Conversations Matter.